MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 - Repetition is NOT allowed (n! / (n - r)!)

 n^r

-> imagine you have a lock with 10 numbers on it from 0..9 and you have to choose 3 of them.
+Imagine you have a lock with 10 numbers on it from 0..9 and you have to choose 3 of them.
-> 10^3 = 1000 permutations
+10^3 = 1000 permutations

 n! / (n - r)!

-what order could 16 pool balls be in?
+What order could 16 pool balls be in?
 - Our first choice has 16 possibilities.
 - Our second choice has 15 possibilities.
 - Our third choice has 14 possibilities.